In October, a fellow blogger asked me if I had ever been to Hawaii. My response:

 The bus system is quite slow (3 hours to get to the other side of the island) and hitchhiking may be common on the other islands, but Oahu is not the best place.
 Mopeds are probably the best solution, however that means you must travel light enough to carry everything from place to place on your back.
 The friend I couchsurfed with the couple days had a moped and we rode that around until we got pulled over by the police for riding two people on a one-seater.
 Oops.

 Overall, I give solo female travel Hawaii 4.8 stars and am definitely returning in the future.
 I could spend 6 months there and not do every hike I wished.
-I never felt scared or intimidated and by traveling solo I made over 10 new friends in a matter of 7 days.
+I never felt scared or intimidated and by traveling solo I made dozens of new friends in a matter of 7 days.
 Not bad, right?

 Solo traveling will always lead you to fun and exciting adventures that wouldn’t be possible otherwise.
 You will meet the skeptics who think you will end up on the side of a milk carton.
 You will meet the people who envy you because they’ve always wanted to do it.
 But most importantly it will teach you that the world is not scary and that good people outweigh the bad tremendously.